lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_2/Readme.md

 ```

-4. Prepare the input data format configuring it for the proper precision (U8 = 8-bit per BGR channel) and memory layout (NCHW) for the model.
+4. The input data format configured for the proper precision (U8 = 8-bit per BGR channel) and memory layout (NCHW) for the expected model being used.

 ```cpp
         slog::info << "Checking Face Detection inputs" << slog::endl;